apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Data Loss Prevention Extension/README.md

-# Lab 1 - Using the Apigee Data Loss Prevention Extension
+# Lab 1 - Using the Data Loss Prevention Extension

 *Duration : 20 mins*